 "If half of American lawns were replaced with native plants we would create the equivalent of a 20 million acre national park - nine times bigger than Yellowstone, or 100 times bigger than Shenandoah National Park." - Dr. Doug Tallamy

-The day began with a whiff of drizzle in the air, but the drizzle fizzled away, giving us pleasant temperatures in the 60’s all day under overcast skies.
-Muddy water from overnight rainfall obscured the view of trash items on the stream bottom.
+The day began with a slight chill in the air, but warmed quickly, giving us pleasant temperatures in the mid-70ís and sunny skies for the rest of the day.

 As if the I-66 project were not insult enough, this cleanup area is the same location proposed for the George Snyder Trail, another misguided trees-to-asphalt conversion project, ironically financed by community compensation funds from the I-66 project itself.